The Musicians

 In 2004 he received the “Silver Good Citizenship Medal” from the Sons of the American Revolution for his outstanding contributions to the arts.
 The 2005 “Artistic Merit Medal” was awarded to Maestro Guzman by the Government of the State of Mexico for his contributions to music world-wide and was also the recipient of the 2006 “Artistic Silver Medal” awarded by the government of his native state, Zacatecas, Mexico.
 In 2008, he was the recipient of the Mozart Medal, the highest musical honor in Mexico, awarded by the Embassy of Austria and the Mozart Academy in Mexico City.

-Thank You to corpus christi medical center for their support for the 2023-2024 concert season!
+thank you to corpus christi medical center for their support this season!

 Stay up-to-date on our latest concerts, events, and promotions by signing up for our newsletter.